 Holiday greetings, tea-lovers!
 As winter air rolls in, we crave delicious holiday tea traditions and recipes to bring comfort, warmth, and a joyful mood.
 This blog helps you find your favorite holiday tea recipes to spice up the holiday magic.
 A steamy cup of tea sure calms the soul and brings family and friends closer.
-So let’s dive in to look at some holiday tea traditions, followed by some amazing tea recipes for a wonderful concoction.
+So let’s dive in to look at some holiday tea traditions, followed by some fantastic tea recipes for a beautiful concoction.

 While favorites such as chamomile and oolong are steeped in tradition, the holiday season, however, calls for a little extra spice — cinnamon spice, that is.

-“Surely everyone is aware of the divine pleasures which attend a wintry fireside; candles at four o’clock, warm hearthrugs, tea, a fair tea-maker, shutters closed, curtains flowing in ample draperies to the floor, whilst the wind and rain are raging audibly without.” – Thomas De Quincey.
+“Surely everyone is aware of the divine pleasures which attend a wintry fireside; candles at four o’clock, warm hearthrugs, tea, a fair tea-maker, shutters closed, curtains flowing in ample draperies to the floor, while the wind and rain are raging audibly without.” – Thomas De Quincey.

 Holiday Tea Traditions

 For centuries, many cultures all over the world had enjoyed wonderful holiday tea traditions.
 Here are just a few examples:

 In celebration of Kwanzaa, North African tea sommeliers indulge in a decadent mint tea after the communal feast of Karamu.